kernelkit/mcd/README.md

 win an election.

 > **Note:** unless mcd has an IP address it will operate as if set to
 > `proxy-mode`.
-If the interface has no address when mcd starts up it
+If the interface has no address, or does not yet exist
-> needs to be SIGHUP'ed to use any new interface or address, e.g. DHCP.
+> when mcd starts up, mcd will adjust automatically since listens to
+> Linux NETLINK events.

 [GitHub]:          https://github.com/kernelkit/mcd/actions/workflows/build.yml/
 [GitHub Status]:   https://github.com/kernelkit/mcd/actions/workflows/build.yml/badge.svg